edgio-docs/edgio-docs/src/pages/guides/performance/rules.md

 <Callout type="info">

   Deploying your CDN-as-code configuration through the {{ PRODUCT }} CLI will overwrite your rules.
-Likewise, deploying rule changes from the {{ PORTAL }} will override a previously deployed CDN-as-code configuration.
+Likewise, deploying rule changes from the {{ PORTAL_LINK }} will override a previously deployed CDN-as-code configuration.

 </Callout>